 Making A Difference in Our County

-More than 33,000 acres of pecans are grown in southeast Georgia.
-Growers in this region need local pecan trainings and field days that aren’t in southwest Georgia, four hours away.
-UGA Extension in Appling County has hosted the Southeast Georgia Pecan Field Day for the past four years.
+Southwest Georgia plays host to many pecan field days, but more than 33,000 acres of pecans are grown in southeast Georgia.
+To provide growers in the southeast region with more local pecan trainings and field days, Appling County Extension has hosted the Southeast Georgia Pecan Field Day for the past three years.
 Topics addressed include fertilization, diseases, the pecan market, thinning, hedging and transplanting.
-Each year, the field day presents new topics of interest to growers.
-More than 230 growers from 18 counties attend.
-On the importance of having a field day in southeast Georgia, one grower commented, “It gives growers a place to go that’s close to their farm; it’s basically the same insects and the same seasons we all have to fight down here together.
-I think we can learn to better produce pecans when everybody comes together and talks about it in our section of the state.”University of Georgia Cooperative Extension is working hard for its constituents.
-The following are examples of our impact in the county over the past year.
+Each year new topics that interest growers are discussed.
+More than 271 growers from 31 counties attended the 2018 field day.
+One grower had the following praise for the Southeast Georgia Pecan Field Day: “It gives growers a place to go that’s close to their farm; it’s basically the same insects and the same seasons we all have to fight down here together.
+I think we can learn to better produce pecans when everybody comes together and talks about it in our section of the state.”

 Growing for the Future